matolks/course-scheduler/README.md

 This project uses **Apache Derby**, an embedded relational SQL database.

-### Key Characteristics

-- Embedded directly in the application (no external server required)
-- Uses standard SQL for querying and updates
-- Stores data locally on the user’s machine
-- Automatically created and initialized when the application runs
+Apache Derby runs locally inside the application, so no external database server is required.
+The database is automatically created and initialized when the application runs.

 ### Tables

-- `semester` – stores available semesters
+- `semester` — stores available semesters
-- `student` – stores student information
+- `student` — stores student information
-- `course` – stores course data and capacity
+- `course` — stores course information and capacity
-- `schedule` – manages enrollments and waitlists
+- `schedule` — manages enrollments and waitlists

 ### Scheduling Logic

-- Students are added with status:
+Students are assigned one of two scheduling statuses:

-  - `"s"` = scheduled
+- `"s"` — scheduled
-  - `"w"` = waitlisted
+- `"w"` — waitlisted

-- If a class is full, students are placed on a waitlist
-- When a student drops a class, the earliest waitlisted student is automatically promoted
+If a class is full, the student is placed on the waitlist.
+When a scheduled student drops the class, the earliest waitlisted student is automatically promoted into the open seat.

 ---

-## Java Concepts Used

-This project demonstrates several core Java and software design principles:

-- **Object-Oriented Programming**
-  - Classes for data models (`StudentEntry`, `CourseEntry`, `ScheduleEntry`)
+## Project Structure

+- `MainFrame.java` — main GUI and event handling
+- `DBConnection.java` — database connection setup
+- `SemesterQueries.java` — semester database operations
+- `StudentQueries.java` — student database operations
+- `CourseQueries.java` — course database operations
+- `ScheduleQueries.java` — scheduling database operations
+- `StudentEntry.java` — student data model
-  - Encapsulation of data and behavior
+- `CourseEntry.java` — course data model

-- **Separation of Concerns**
-  - UI handled in `MainFrame`
-  - Database logic handled in query classes (`*Queries.java`)
-  - Data models separated from logic

-- **JDBC (Java Database Connectivity)**
-  - Prepared statements for safe SQL execution
-  - ResultSet processing for data retrieval
+- `ScheduleEntry.java` — schedule data model

-- **Event-Driven Programming**
-  - Swing action listeners for user interaction

-- **Data Structures**
-  - Use of `ArrayList` for dynamic data handling

-- **State Management**
-  - Tracking current semester and current student within the application

 ---

+## Concepts Demonstrated

+- Object-oriented programming
+- Java Swing GUI development
+- Event-driven programming
+- JDBC database access
+- Embedded SQL database usage
+- Separation of concerns
+- Data modeling
+- Waitlist and enrollment state management

+---

 ## How to Run

-### Using Terminal (Maven)
+### Using Maven

 1. Navigate to the project root directory: